majulahsingapuri/majulahsingapuri/README.md

 ## I'm a Student, Developer, and Teacher! 👨🏽‍🎓

 - 📚 Trying to absorb as much information in school as I can.
-- 🔭 I’m currently working on a my web portfolio, check it out [here](https://majulahsingapuri.github.io)!
+- 🔭 I'm currently working on a my web portfolio, check it out [here](https://bhargav.io)!
-- 🥅 Goals for 2022 include teaching my peers about Open Source Software and Right to Repair, Learn more about Web3 and try my hand at a few hackathons to possibly spark off that entrepreneurship journey.
+- 🥅 Goals for 2024 include teaching my peers about Open Source Software and Right to Repair, and work on my [open source Django Project](https://github.com/majulahsingapuri/dj-ninja-auth)
 - 👨🏽‍💻 Unironically the tech support of my peers.

 ### Spotify Playing 🎧